Grapefruit Green Smoothie

 Yes!
 You can add any protein powder you like the flavor of that is on the neutral side.
 For example, you wouldn’t want to add a chocolate protein powder here, but vanilla or plain would work well.
 I like to add Hawaiian spirulina to this smoothie.

-Can I add a superfood to this smoothie.
+Can I add a superfood to this smoothie?

 I like to add Hawaiian spirulina to this smoothie.
 But barely grass juice powder or a sprinkle of bee pollen on top would be good as well.
 You can also add chia seeds or ground flax for added fiber.
 For more inspiration, check out my Superfood Smoothie Boosters post.

-Are green smoothie good for weight loss?
+Are green smoothies good for weight loss?

 Storing leftovers